-With lighted trees ranging from 12 to 20 feet tall, Golden Gate Park’s Peacock Meadow is currently home to Entwined, a special exhibit of lights that will run until April 4, 2021.
+With lighted trees ranging from 12 to 20 feet tall, Golden Gate Park’s Peacock Meadow will be home to Entwined, a special exhibit of lights that will run December 2, 2021 through February 1, 2022.

 This exhibition welcomes the public, at no charge, for socially distanced visits throughout the winter.

 Perfect for strollers and scooters, a winding path guides visitors through sculptures comprised of thousands of LED lights.
 Visitors can approach the sculptures, making it a fun outing for families.

 New to the 2022-23 season, there will be twice a week performances and other engaging art activations.
 Plus families can see new sculptural artworks made by local artists, including a “fallen tree”, which will serve as a seating area, and “sapling” trees with “hidden world tree knots”.
 There are also a few events, including:

 Thursday, December 1 from 5 – 10 pm: Uncle John’s Tree Lighting

 Saturday, December 3 from 4 – 7 pm: Light Up the Night Bike Parade

 Friday, December 9 from 5 – 8 pm: Christmas Tap Dancing Trees Performance